Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 These ports are included in your device for a purpose, and if you do not connect the audio cables correctly, you won’t hear or transmit any sound.
 So, how do you do this?

-What Is Audio Input And Audio Output?
+What Is Audio Input And What is Audio Output?

 As you just read it out, whatever it interprets in your head, is what it actually means.
 The audio input ports you see on electronic devices indicate the ports where you should connect an audio cable that’s carrying sound from other devices to play it on the device.